Cartesian Coordinate System Right-Hand Rule

 Understanding the right-hand rule along with some machine tool builder guidelines makes it possible to determine axis designations on a machine that one is not familiar with.
 The first machine tool builder guideline is, the linear axis that moves parallel to the main spindle's centerline is designated Z axis.

 The second machine tool builder guideline that pertains to a milling type machine is, the longest travel axis is designated X axis.
 The only axis left since this article refers to machines with the three primary linear axes is Y axis.
-If the fingers of your hand are now aligned to X and Z axes according to the right-hand rule, the index finger represents Y axis.
+The object now is to rotate your hand until your thumb is parallel to X and your middle finger is parallel to Z axes then, your index finger will be parallel Y axis.

 The three primary rotary axes are A, B, and C. Each one is designated by indentifying the primary linear axis that its rotary plane is perpendicular to.
 That plane could be said to rotate around the linear axis it is relative to.
 A axis rotates around X axis, B axis rotates around Y axis, and C axis rotates around Z axis.
 A B C is in order respectively with X Y Z. One way to remember that is with this little rhyme.
 A B C, X Y Z. The small image to the right demonstrates A axis relative to X axis.